JerBouma/FinanceToolkit/README.md

 > **Ultimate Oscillator**

-The Ultimate Oscillator is a momentum oscillator that combines short -term, mid -term, and long -term price momentum into a single value.
+The Ultimate Oscillator is a momentum oscillator that combines short-, mid-term, and long-term price momentum into a single value.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_ultimate_oscillator).

 > **Percentage Price Oscillator**